gu-fan/InstantRst/README.rst

     Web browser for preview. default is ``''``.
     And then ``firefox`` will be used.

+g:instant_rst_template
+    Directory where the template for rendered pages is located.

+    Defaults to using rhythm.css_, that is bundled with the server.

+g:instant_rst_static
+    Directory for static files used by the template.
+    To be used together with g:instant_rst_template

+    Also defaults to the bundled rhythm.css_

 g:instant_rst_port
     The port of webserver, default is ``5676``.